Publisher Quick Start Guide

 Disqus is compatible with many popular blogging platforms, content management systems, and virtually any custom website.
 Some examples of blogging platforms are WordPress, Tumblr, and Blogger.
 Visit the installation instructions section of the website to find the instructions for your platform.

 Not using any of the suggested platforms?
-Thank try using our Universal Embed Code.
-Follow our instructions closely and make sure you set the correct disqus_shortname variable so that comments go to your forum.
+Use our Universal Embed Code.
+Follow our instructions closely and make sure you set the correct shortname variable so that comments go to your forum.

-Disqus provides publishers with they tools they need to cultivate thriving communities.
-Your forum settings allow you to add moderators, set community rules, and more.
+Disqus provides publishers with the tools they need to cultivate thriving communities.
+Your forum settings allow you to add moderators and admins, set community rules, and more.
 Review our Getting Started guide for how to start growing your community.